Lunac1a/AI-Technogical-Demos/README.md

-# AI Technogical Demos
+# AI Technological Demos
-These demos contain a jupyte notebook with dataset or pictures, each demo presents a technology in Artificial Intelligence.
+These demos contain a Jupyter notebook with dataset or pictures, each demo presents a technology in Artificial Intelligence.

 ## Demo 1: A* Search
 I completed A* algorithm to search for the shortest way from one city to another city, with dataset in the file.